Love Design: Reception

 Prior to its release, Love Design generated considerable anticipation among GL audiences in Thailand and abroad.
 Media coverage highlighted the series’ unique positioning as a mainstream GL drama on free-to-air television, the pairing of popular actresses Kao and Jane, high production values, and overseas filming locations in Japan.
+Following its release, the series received positive international attention, ranking third among non-Chinese television series with strong word-of-mouth popularity on Douban, a major Chinese social networking and review platform for film and television, where it achieved a user rating of 9.5 out of 10 under its Chinese title Designing Love (Chinese: 《设计爱情》).